kailaisun/kailaisun.github.io/_pages/about.md

-My research interests lie in human-centric AI, social world models and smart cities, including generative models, AIoT, remote sensing and AI for science.
+My research interests lie in human-centric AI, social/physical world models and smart cities, including generative models, AIoT, remote sensing and AI for science.
-I have published more than 15 first-author papers in top international journals and conferences, including *Cell Patterns, Building and Environment, Automation in Construction, Energy and Buildings, KDD*, etc.
+I have published more than 15 first-author papers in top international journals and conferences, including *Cell Patterns, Building and Environment, Automation in Construction, Accident Analysis & Prevention, Energy and Buildings, KDD*, etc.

 Aiming to solve practical challenges in the real world, most of my work is grounded in real-world datasets.